How can we feed the world with foam?

 “I learnt a lot from people who are farmers, and the power of truly multidisciplinary teams.
 The key thing is trust.
 You need to want to take your science out of its silo with people who you can benefit from and who can benefit from you,” he said.

-Across the camp more than 200 refugees have been trained to use mattress foam as an alternative to soil, and they already have an area the size of a tennis court covered in the new systems.
+Across the camp more than 3000 refugees have been trained to use mattress foam as an alternative to soil.
 “A lot of the residents seem to keep coming back with more and more resources and nutrients.
 One person I trained has 200 plants he’s growing hydroponically,” said Harry.
 For its residents, life in a refugee camp can be unpredictable.
 But this work is bringing purpose and structure.
 “It’s allowing people to have a mug of mint tea whenever they want,” Tony tells us.

 This work means Zaatari’s residents no longer have to rely completely on external charities for food to eat or sell and trade.
 But this wouldn’t have been possible without the refugees themselves.
 They taught the Sheffield team how to truly optimise plant growth in these systems and how to make it work on a community level.
 And now these lessons are being applied to a new project, more than 3000 miles away, back in Sheffield.